Private Equity Imperatives – ESG, Effective Due Diligence and FP&A

 These incidents have highlighted the need for broad implementation of operational resilience practices and detailed and continuous monitoring of suppliers as well as concentration risks.

-This article covers practical actions that all organizations, including private equity firms and portfolio companies, should consider to help mitigate supply chain and third-party provider risks.
+This article covers practical actions that all organisations, including private equity firms and portfolio companies, should consider to help mitigate supply chain and third-party provider risks.

 These are just a few areas of expertise in which Protiviti professionals excel.
 Private equity firms that need additional assistance or insight should not hesitate to seek guidance in these unprecedented and challenging times.